Tangkfan/CICR/README.md

-# Causal Intervention and Counterfactual Reasoning for Temporal Sentence Grounding
+# Boosting Temporal Sentence Grounding via Causal Inference
 ## Prerequisites
 This work was tested with Python 3.8.12, CUDA 11.3, and Ubuntu 18.04.